paymennt/docs/community/1-account/4-kyc.md

 During the onboarding phase, Paymennt collects and verifies a variety of documents and information to establish the identity and legitimacy of its applicants and shareholders.

-Below documents are collected during the onboarding process for KYC purpose.
+The below documents are collected during the onboarding process for KYC purposes.

 * **Identification documents:**
   * **For applicants:** Applicants must provide Emirates ID to verify their identities.